Quick Answer: What a Florida SIRS Requires

 The SIRS also protects individual homeowners.
 When prospective buyers review property condition disclosures, they increasingly ask to see the current reserve study.
 A detailed, professional study signals responsible stewardship of the building and reduces buyer concern about imminent special assessments.

-Your five-year update cycle for the SIRS is not a formality.
+Your 10-year update cycle for the SIRS is not a formality.
 Components degrade; conditions change.
 Regular updates ensure your reserve planning remains grounded in current conditions and realistic costs.
 Board members sometimes view reserve studies as obstacles to affordability.
 In fact, the reverse is true.
 A thorough reserve study prevents costlier surprises later.
 Communities that regularly update their SIRS and proactively fund reserves avoid sudden, catastrophic special assessments when infrastructure fails unexpectedly.

 Have Questions About Your Building?